maiserjose/active-directory-on-ubuntu/README.md

 # Active Directory on Ubuntu 22.04 LTS
-This project helps you  configuring active directory (AD) on ubuntu than 18.04 but tested only on 22.04 LTS
+This project helps you  configuring active directory (AD) on ubuntu greater than 18.04 but tested only on 22.04 LTS

 ### Some considerations